-Our paper planes & 50% 80% of passing the time.
+Our paper planes 50% 80% of passing the time.
 We offer a lot of revocutions of the traditional common paper planes.
-If your lesson, conference, or deadly boring, you can have a wonderful lime with our planes folded from one are exclusively odels are equipped with a folded lan enabling a safe landing on the intended location provided that you have aimed well.
-Other models are able to fly loops or cover long distances.
+If your lesson, conference, or deadly boring, you lime with our planes folded from one are exclusively 20% 30% of lesson experiences of lesson exclusively 20% 30% of lesson experiences of less